Understanding Neurodiversity

 Neurodiversity is the concept that there are various ways in which people’s brains process and function.
 Rather than thinking there is something wrong or problematic when some people don’t operate similarly to others, neurodiversity embraces all differences.

-Neurodiversity can be divided into two categories; neurotypical and neurodivergent…
+Neurodiversity can be divided into two categories:

 Neurotypical

 Neurotypical people usually do not know their brain type because the subject has probably never been mentioned.
-These people typically reach all their developmental and behavioral milestones at the same age, which is standard for most people.
+These people typically reach all their developmental and behavioural milestones at the same age, which is standard for most people.

 Once grown, they generally move through life without wondering if their brains function the same way as others.